-Ever wonder how all those other moms know how to use a planner calendar effectively for an organized life?
+Ever wonder how all those other moms know how to use a planner effectively to stay organized?
 You know, the moms who actually get places on time?

 It took me awhile – okay, years – but I figured it out.
 Now when I’m late, it’s because I want to be (I haven’t conquered the antisocial thing yet), not because I don’t know how to use my planner.